Bachelorette (film)

 Bachelorette is a 2012 American comedy film written and directed by Leslye Headland, adapted from her play of the same name.
-It stars Kirsten Dunst, Lizzy Caplan and Isla Fisher as three troubled women who reunite for the wedding of a friend (played by Rebel Wilson) who was ridiculed in high school.
-The play which the film is based upon was originally written as one of Headland's cycle of "Seven Deadly Sins" plays.
+It stars Kirsten Dunst, Lizzy Caplan, and Isla Fisher as three troubled women who reunite for the wedding of a friend (played by Rebel Wilson) who was ridiculed in high school.
+The play upon which the film is based was originally written as one of Headland's cycle of "Seven Deadly Sins" plays.

 The film wrapped production in New York, and premiered at the Sundance Film Festival on January 23, 2012.
 It received a limited release in the United States on September 7, 2012.

 Plot

 Regan Crawford is having lunch with her longtime friend, Becky Archer, who reveals that she will marry her boyfriend, Dale.
-Although secretly jealous of the fact that her friend is now engaged, Regan notifies their two other friends Jenna Myers and Katie Lawrence.
+Although secretly jealous of the fact that her friend is now engaged, Regan notifies their two other friends Gena Myers and Katie Lawrence.

-Six months later, the women are preparing for Becky's bachelorette party that evening; Jenna flies into New York from LA, and the four meet at the hotel, where Katie announces that Jenna has brought cocaine for them all.
-At the dinner party that night, Jenna runs into her ex Clyde, whom she sees flirting with Dale's younger sister, and Katie runs into Joe, a former classmate and pot dealer.
-Trevor, the best man, gives a speech at the party, and Jenna says in her toast that she once caught Becky forcing herself to throw up in the high school bathrooms.
+Six months later, the women are preparing for Becky's bachelorette party that evening; Gena flies from Los Angeles to New York City, and the four meet at the hotel, where Katie announces that Gena has brought cocaine for them all.
+At the dinner party that night, Gena runs into her ex Clyde, whom she sees flirting with Dale's younger sister, and Katie runs into Joe, a former classmate and pot dealer.
+Trevor, the best man, gives a speech at the party, and Gena says in her toast that she once caught Becky forcing herself to throw up in the high school bathrooms.

 After the dinner, the women go to their suite, where Katie's co-worker arrives and does a striptease for them, but Becky stops it after he jokingly calls her "Pigface", a cruel high school nickname.
-She leaves the bachelorette party, and Regan, Jenna and Katie stay in the room where they keep drinking and doing cocaine.
+She leaves the bachelorette party, and Regan, Gena and Katie stay in the room where they keep drinking and doing cocaine.
 Drunk and high, the three accidentally rip Becky's bridal gown, and Katie stains it with a nosebleed.

 Regan contacts a friend who owns a bridal store, who reluctantly agrees to open it for them in the middle of the night.
 After unsuccessfully searching the store for a dress for Becky, Katie reveals that she can sew, which leads them on a hunt for thread and a sewing machine.
 Trevor text messages Regan, inviting them to stop by the strip club where the men are, which they agree to.
-Jenna takes the dress into the strip club's bathroom where she attempts to clean it; there, she has a conversation with a stripper who uses the dress as a towel and toilet paper.
+Gena takes the dress into the strip club's bathroom where she attempts to clean it; there, she has a conversation with a stripper who uses the dress as a towel and toilet paper.